The importance of few-nucleon forces in chiral effective field theory: Introduction

-A common feature of existing power-counting schemes is that few-nucleon forces enter at subleading orders.
-The LO role of an NNN force~\cite{Bedaque:1999ve} in pionless EFT led the authors of Refs.~\cite{Pisa,Kievsky:2018xsl} to promote a contact NNN interaction to LO also in $\chi$EFT.
+A common feature of existing power-counting schemes is that few-nucleon interactions enter at subleading orders.
+The LO role of an NNN force in pionless EFT~\cite{Bedaque:1999ve} led the authors of Refs.~\cite{Pisa,Kievsky:2018xsl} to promote a contact NNN interaction to LO also in $\chi$EFT.
 However, one would like to understand the promotion or demotion of interactions either on the basis of the RG coupled to naturalness~\cite{vanKolck:2020plz} or another power-counting argument.
-In contrast to pionless EFT, the trinucleon system is RG invariant without NNN forces in $\chi$EFT up to NLO with either MWPC or SEP~\cite{Song:2016ale,Yang:2020pgi}.
+In contrast to pionless EFT, the trinucleon system is RG invariant without NNN interactions in $\chi$EFT up to NLO with either MWPC or SEP~\cite{Song:2016ale,Yang:2020pgi}.

-Conspicuously absent from the application of EFT to heavier nuclei so far is any attempt to account for factors of the mass number $A\gg 1$~\cite{yang_rev}.
-In this paper we put forward a combinatorial argument for promoting many-nucleon forces to LO as $A$ increases.
-We also examine the quantitative consequences of this promotion for the description of $^{16}$O, $^{40}$Ca, and the EoS for symmetric nuclear matter (SNM).
+Conspicuously absent so far from the application of EFT to heavier nuclei is any attempt to account for factors of the mass number $A\gg 1$~\cite{yang_rev}.
+In this paper we put forward a combinatorial argument for promoting many-nucleon interactions to LO as $A$ increases.
+We examine the quantitative consequences of this promotion for the description of $^{16}$O, $^{40}$Ca, and the EoS for symmetric nuclear matter (SNM).
+Our finding---the mechanism which makes higher-body interactions more important in many-particle systems---is very general and applicable to any system where the interplay between the density and the range of the interaction is non-trivial.